suhanyujie/article-transfer-rs/src/2019/Write-a-Good-CLI-Program.md

 Very convenient.
 Isn't it?

 ## Configuration
 A CLI will also need configuration.
-Some parameters should be determined before run time and they are record in the configuration file, which usally is .env, .config, .setting.
+Some parameters should be determined before run time and they are record in the configuration file, which usally is `.env`, `.config`, `.setting`.

-For example, a .env file:
+For example, a `.env` file:

 ```env
 PORT = 8000